Choosing to take advantage of a highly rated inpatient program at this California heroin rehab is the first step to regaining control of your life.

 Signs of Heroin Use

-Heroin can be snorted, injected and smoked which means the visual signs of heroin abuse can vary.
-For example, there may not be obvious track (injection) marks if a person is snorting or smoking the heroin.
+Heroin can be snorted, injected, and smoked which means the visual signs of heroin abuse can vary.
+For example, there may not be obvious track (injection) marks if a person is snorting or smoking heroin.
 Most often, changes in behavior and spending money may be the first indication that something is remiss.
 Changes in physical appearance, sleep patterns, increasing problems at work or school, agitation, restlessness, or other physical health issues may also be indicators that there is a drug issue at hand.
+Drug treatment is the only way to effectively move past such addictions.

 How To Get Help for Heroin Addiction